ismailshak/BrickBreaker/README.md

 3. +50/250/500 to your score.

 Add more functionalities:
-1. Timer feature that factors in time taken to the overall score.
+1. Timer feature, that factors in time taken to the overall score.
 2. Improved mobile optimization.
 3. Using all orientation axis to mobile devices so user can tilt device in a more intuitive motion.

 ## Take Aways

+The biggest skill I've picked up while tackling this project was reading and quickly understanding a new API.
+The first time I heard of Phaser.js was project day 1.
+In 4 days I had to read, learn and apply functions and behaviors to my game objects to reach a presentable, fully functioning demo.

 ## Known Issues